slip-slap/slip-slap.github.io/_posts/2021-03-29-AI-fuzzy-logic-idea.md

 - Probability applies to any event in the real world.
 Thus, in the real world we have both,probability and fuzziness.

+1. fuzziness describes the lack of distinction of an event
+2. chances describes the uncertainty in the occurrence of the event.

+##### Example
+Suppose you are seateed at a table on which rest two glasses of liquid.
+1. The liquid in the first glass is described to you as having a 95% chance of being healthfule and good.
+2. The liquid in the second glass is described as having a 0.95 membership in the class of "healthful and good" liquids.
+-  Which glass would you select, keeping in mind that the first glass has a 5% chance of being filled with nonhealthful liquids, including poisons.(Bezdek,1993)

 #### Galois
 1. When I was in elementry school, my math teacher said, how to define a man is